ron-almighty-wtw/Code2Flow/README.md

 # Code2Flow

 **Code2Flow** is a centralized repository for visual documentation across projects, using Mermaid (`.mmd`) flowcharts.
-It helps developers and stakeholders quickly understand code logic, workflows, and system behavior.
+It transforms complex code logic into clear, easy-to-understand flowcharts, enabling faster comprehension and streamlined collaboration.
+This repository serves as a visual reference for developers, architects, and stakeholders, making it easier to analyze workflows, debug processes, and maintain codebases efficiently.

+Key Features:
+Organized flowcharts for multiple projects
+Visual representation of algorithms, workflows, and system logic Improves readability and accelerates onboarding for new developers Ideal for documentation, presentations, and technical reviews

 ## What this repo contains
 - Organized Mermaid flowcharts (.mmd) grouped by project and module